Korean Wedding Traditions

 - Acting skills to seem fascinated by photo albums from 1973

 The visits follow predictable patterns.
 Arrive bearing premium beef and ginseng.
 Endure house tours highlighting every achievement since kindergarten.
-Receive detailed financial advice from people who bought Seoul apartments for ₩10 million in 1980 (now worth ₩2 billion).
-Leave with enough banchanbahn-chahnside dishes to stock a restaurant and recipes you’ll never attempt.
+Receive detailed financial advice from people who bought Seoul apartments decades ago for a fraction of current prices.
+Leave with enough banchan (side dishes) to stock a restaurant and recipes you’ll never attempt.

 Regional differences add spice.
 Seoul families focus on career trajectories and apartment hunting.
 Busan families test your seafood tolerance.
 Jeju families insist you need their special black pork recipe for marital success.
 Everyone agrees you need to reproduce immediately.